Longtime Nelson volleyball coach Vicki Crawford retiring

 “That was just so exciting,” Crawford said of that win, which is among the memories that still stand out to her.

 At the turn of the century, Crawford helped the Governors rise to prominence in the area volleyball ranks.
-The group capped a decade that included 179 victories with the first girls state title (Group A, Division 1) in school history in 2010.
+The group capped a decade that included 179 victories with the first girls state title — in Group A, Division 1 — in school history in 2010.

 “We were so competitive, beating really big teams and having just outstanding seasons,” Crawford said of the early 2000s.